hernanat/recipes/README.md

 This repo is going to be where I put all my personal recipes that people ask me for.
 Will be a continuous WIP.

-If there are any issues / complications with following the recipe or how it turns out please open up an issue on GitHub with steps to reproduce so that it may be triaged.
+If there are any issues / bugs / complications with following the recipe or how it turns out please open up an issue on GitHub with steps to reproduce so that it may be triaged.

+# TODO

+- Setup CI